-BioChristopher D. Kolenda is a Senior Fellow at the Center for Global Policy.
+BioChristopher D. Kolenda is a Senior Fellow at the Center for Global Policy, and author of Focused Engagement: A New Forward in Afghanistan.
 He also is the President and CEO of Kolenda Strategic Leadership, supporting organizations in leadership, business strategy, and risk management.
 He recently served as the senior adviser on Afghanistan and Pakistan to Undersecretary of Defense Michèle Flournoy, and has served four tours of duty in Afghanistan.
 He was decorated with the Department of Defense’s highest civilian award for his work on strategy.

 Kolenda graduated from the United States Military Academy and went on to serve in the U.S. Army with great distinction, to include leading large, complex organizations in the United States, Europe, and in combat in Afghanistan.

 In 2007-08, he commanded an airborne infantry task force in Kunar and Nuristan provinces and pioneered an innovative approach to counterinsurgency.
 Employing locally-tailored combinations of armed diplomacy, conflict resolution, personal relationships, and high degrees of leverage, his unit dramatically improved the levels of stability in what had been one of the most violent areas of Afghanistan.
 According to a 2012 study by the Center of Naval Analyses, his unit’s performance was among the most highly successful in America’s longest war.